Fedor Mstislavsky: Biography

-Prince Mstislavsky became a public servant in 1575, and by the fall of next year he had become a boyar and led a regiment in his father's army.
+He was a son of Ivan Fyodorovich Mstislavsky.
+Prince Fedor Mstislavsky became a public servant in 1575, during the reign of Ivan IV, and by the fall of next year, he had become a boyar and led a regiment in his father's army.
 In the fall of 1579, the prince was briefly appointed as the governor of Novgorod.

-After the exile of his father in 1586, he was appointed the member in the Duma, a position that he would keep for over 36 years and at the same time, became the highest-paid person in the Tsardom of Russia, with the income of 1200 rubles a year.
+After the exile of his father in 1586, he was appointed a member of the Boyar Duma, a position that he would keep for over 36 years and at the same time, became the highest-paid person in Russia, with an income of 1.200 rubles a year.
 He was once considered a candidate for the throne after the death of Tsar Fedor in 1598.

 He led the government forces against False Dmitry I. After the impostor seized power, he was able to retain his position and influence.
 In 1606, he switched sides again and participated in the conspiracy against False Dmitry.

-After the overthrow of Vasili IV in 1610, the political role of Mstislavsky increased.
-He led the Seven Boyars (1610-1612) and negotiated with the Poles.
-After the liberation of Moscow from the Poles, Mstislavsky participated in the election of Mikhail Romanov as tsar of Russia.
+After the overthrow of Vasili IV in 1610, the political influence of Mstislavsky increased.
+He led the Seven Boyars (1610–1612) and negotiated with the Poles.
+After the liberation of Moscow from the Poles, Mstislavsky participated in the election of Mikhail Romanov as the tsar of Russia.

 Fedor Mstislavsky died on December 16, 1622.
 The Mstislavsky family ended because all the children of Fedor had died in infancy.